-The Star of the South Project is proposed to be situated in the seawaters off the south coast of Gippsland in Victoria.
-It is named after a ship which brought immigrants from England to the region in the 1850s hoping for a bright new future in Australia.
-This project of international, national and state significance aims to create a new era of innovation, energy transition and opportunity for the region and its people.
+The Star of the South Project is proposed to be located off the south coast of Gippsland in Victoria.
+As Australia’s first offshore wind farm, this significant project aims to create a new era of innovation, energy transition and opportunity for the region and local community.

-The Star of the South is in the feasibility phase and is being developed by the original Australian developers who founded the project in 2012 and Copenhagen Infrastructure Partners (CIP), one of the world’s leading offshore wind and infrastructure developers.
+Currently in the feasibility phase, the Star of the South is being developed by the Australian founders and Copenhagen Infrastructure Partners (CIP), one of the world’s leading offshore wind and infrastructure developers.

-If the Star of the South project is found to be feasible, it will power up to 1.2 million homes and create new employment and investment opportunities in Australia.
+If the Star of the South project is feasible, it has the potential to power up to 1.8 million homes and create new employment and investment opportunities in Australia.

 An Australian First

-As Australia’s first proposed offshore wind farm, the Star of the South has the potential to provide nearly 20 percent of Victoria’s current power supply, accelerating the country’s transition to renewable sources.
-The 2 GW (approx) large-scale project includes the installation of wind turbines in seawaters as well as submarine and underground connections to existing networks in the Latrobe Valley.
+As Australia’s first offshore wind project, the Star of the South has the potential to provide around 20 percent of Victoria’s current power supply, supporting the country’s transition to renewable sources.

-As the lead consultant to Star of the South Wind Farm Pty Ltd, WSP has provided turnkey project management, environment, planning and engineering services for the project.
+As the lead consultant to the proposed wind farm, which has been in development since 2012, WSP has provided integrated project management, environment, planning and engineering services.

-- Installation of wind turbine generators off the south coast of Gippsland, Victoria
+- Installation of wind turbine generators and offshore substations off the south coast of Gippsland, Victoria

 - Submarine cable route from the wind farm perimeter to the Gippsland coast

-- Underground cable route connecting in the Latrobe Valley
+- Transmission network of underground cables, overhead line and substation connecting in the Latrobe Valley

 Diversifying Australia’s Energy Mix